redfoxkid2/hello-world/README.md

 # hello-world

-My name is Patrick and I am trying to learn how to code.
-It is not very easy but I am trying.
-Pleased to meet you.
+My name is Patrick and I am learning how to code to enhance my career.